 How to protect your electrical appliances

-The lightning protection system consists of an external and an internal lightning protection system and must be used simultaneously.
-The external system protects the building against a direct lightning strike and consists of:
+The lightning protection system consists of an external and an internal lightning protection system that must be used simultaneously.

 If the building has an external lightning protection system, it is important to install an internal system, which usually contains surge arresters.